kgourgou/folio-jekyll/_posts/2024-10-11-Presented-our-work-on-unlearning-at-the-U-and-Me-workshop-at-ECCV-2024.md

 I presented our work on unlearning at the [U and Me workshop](https://sites.google.com/view/u-and-me-workshop) at ECCV 2024.
 The workshop was a great opportunity to discuss the latest research on unlearning and to meet other researchers working on similar topics.

-Frankly the highlight was the invited talks by David Bau and Rita Cucchiara.
+The highlight was the invited talks by David Bau and Rita Cucchiara.
 [They both shared their slides](https://sites.google.com/view/u-and-me-workshop/schedule), so there's no reason for me post pictures here.